odoo/odoo/addons/crm/README.md

 Organize Your Opportunities
 ---------------------------

-### A clean user interface with everything in one screen

 Get your opportunities organized to stay focused on the best deals.
 Manage all your customer interactions from the opportunity like emails, phone calls,